Forest of Dean Railway: The Bullo Pill Railway Company

 Towards the end of 1808 a further bill was prepared to authorise a public railway or tramroad from the summit of the hill above Churchway Engine (north-west of present-day Cinderford) to Cinderford Bridge.
-This became the Bullo Pill Railway, which was incorporated on 10 June 1809.
+This became the Bullo Pill Railway Act 1809 (49 Geo.
+3. c. clviii) on 10 June 1809, which incorporated the Bullo Pill Railway Company.
 There were several short branches serving mineral workings.

 On 20 September 1809 a press report announced "the tunnel is completed through Hay-Hill to the Forest of Dean, which is connected with the River Severn, and a channel thus established, by which the valuable productions of the Forest may be brought to market with a feasibility hitherto unknown."
 The Haie tunnel, at 1,100 yards in length, was one of the earliest to be driven for a railway.

 The Bullo Pill Railway was probably completed soon afterwards.
 The track was of the L-plate form in which plain wagons wheels could run, guided by the upstand of the L. There are uncertainties about the gauge, but four feet measured between the outer faces of the vertical flanges, is generally assumed.

 The Whimsey branch was built about 1823, and Whimsey later became an important focal point for private tramroads running northwards.